The Terror (1928 film)

 The Terror is a lost 1928 American pre-Code horror film written by Harvey Gates and directed by Roy Del Ruth, based on the 1927 play of the same name by Edgar Wallace.
-It was the second "all-talking" motion picture released by Warner Bros., following Lights of New York.
+It was the second "all-talking" feature film released by Warner Bros.
+Pictures, following Lights of New York.
 It was also the first all-talking horror film, made using the Vitaphone sound-on-disc system.

 Plot

 After a sensational bank robbery, the ringleader of the gang, Leonard O'Shea—nicknamed The Terror—is still at large.
-His old accomplices, Soapy Marks (Otto Hoffman) and Joe Connors (Matthew Betz), have completed prison sentences, but O’Shea remains missing with a fortune in stolen gold.
+His old accomplices, Soapy Marks and Joe Connors, have completed prison sentences, but O’Shea remains missing with a fortune in stolen gold.

-Dr. Redmayne (Alec B. Francis), the proprietor of Monkshall—an eerie English abbey turned rest home—lives in fear.
-Unknown to his guests, he is being blackmailed by a mysterious figure named Goodman (Holmes Herbert), whom he has promised his daughter Olga (May McAvoy) in marriage.
+Dr. Redmayne, the proprietor of Monkshall—an eerie English abbey turned rest home—lives in fear.
+Unknown to his guests, he is being blackmailed by a mysterious figure named Goodman, whom he has promised his daughter Olga in marriage.
 Olga is horrified by this unwanted engagement.

 Monkshall becomes a gathering place for various odd guests.
-Among them are the eccentric spiritualist Mrs. Elvery (Louise Fazenda), the timid amateur criminologist Alfred Katman (John Miljan), and the silent but observant butler Cotton (Frank Austin).
-One night, a strange man named Ferdinand Fane (Edward Everett Horton) arrives, claiming his car broke down.
+Among them are the eccentric spiritualist Mrs. Elvery, the timid amateur criminologist Alfred Katman, and the silent but observant butler Cotton.
+One night, a strange man named Ferdinand Fane arrives, claiming his car broke down.
 Though he appears drunk, Fane soon becomes entangled in the mystery.

 Shortly after Fane's arrival, another mysterious guest, Mrs. Ajax arrives.
 A series of increasingly strange and dangerous events proceed to unfold.
 After the guests retire they report hearing ghostly organ music, though there is no organ in the house.
 Next, Olga is attacked by a mysterious figure in her own room.
 Mrs. Elvery then proposes a séance hoping thereby to get to the bottom of the strange occurrences.
 During the séance, while the lights are off, Goodman is struck on the head, and when the lights are turned on Mrs. Ajax is found to have been stabbed to death.
 As the body is inspected it is revealed that Mrs Ajax is actually a man to everyone's surprise!
 He is eventually identified as Soapy Marks.
 Fane becomes a suspect to the murder when Olga witnesses him picking up and concealing the murder weapon.
 From this point, Olga begins to doubt Fane, despite their growing attraction.